leetreveil/touchstone/README.md

 Touchstone
 ------------
 Touchstone is a nodejs server and javascript client for collecting test results from browsers in virtualized environments.
-See xxx for browserstack support.

 ```
 npm install touchstone